grodansparadis/vscp-doc-spec/class2.level1.error.md

 ----

 ## Type=32 (0x20) - Timeout error
-    VSCP_TYPE_ERROR_TIMEOUT
-This error message is used to indicate a timeout error.
+    VSCP_TYPE_ERROR_TIMEOUTThis error message is used to indicate a timeout error.

  | Data byte | Description                                                                                       |
  | :---------: | -----------                                                                                       |